 I’m a sole trader operating under the business name Sally Moss Editorial.

-My editorial services include research and development, writing, editing and proofreading.
+My editorial services include research, writing, editing and proofreading.

 I serve a range of clients (businesses, non-profits, public sector bodies, independent authors, academics and students).